 Work out sponsorship tiers: Realistic €1K (local business), €5K (mid-market), €10K-€20K (national brand) packages that scale to your event

-Direct access strategies to reach decision-makers, not gatekeepers
+Strategies to reach decision-makers, not gatekeepers

 High-converting pitch frameworks for festivals and events